abcdesktopio/docs/opsdocs/docs/3.0/setup/kubernetes_abcdesktop.md

 >

-####  Step 2: Securized abcdesktop
+####  Step 2: Secure abcdesktop JWT exchange

-All communications between nginx, pyos and user navigator are encrypted by JSON Web Tokens.
+User JWT is signed.
+So we need to define a (private, public) RSA keys for signing.
+ Desktop JWT is encrypted AND signed.
+So we need to define a (private, public) RSA keys for signing, and a (private, public) RSA keys to encrypt data.

-* The JSON Web Tokens payload is encrypted with the abcdesktop jwt desktop payload private by pyos
+* The JWT payload is encrypted with the abcdesktop jwt desktop payload private by pyos
-* The JSON Web Tokens payload is decrypted with the abcdesktop jwt desktop payload public keys by nginx.
+* The JWT payload is decrypted with the abcdesktop jwt desktop payload public keys by nginx.

 > Please use the payload private as private key, and the payload public as private key.
 > Do not publish the public key.
 This public key must stay private, this is a special case, this is not stupid, it's only a more secure option.